Fireclay Farmhouse Sinks

 In addition, you can select a flat apron front or a decorative fluted or sculpted front for your farmhouse sink.
 You’ll also find single, double, and even triple bowl fireclay farmhouse sinks, some with built-in draining racks or colanders.
 Or consider a fireclay sink with a built-in lip that you can attach accessories to for handy mealtime prep.
 Fireclay isn’t just used for apron front sinks either – you can find traditional farmhouse-style fireclay sinks that can be installed as an undermount sink.

 If you’re interested in high style options, then Bocchi is your fireclay farmhouse sink brand.
-This Italian company offers farmhouse sinks in nine different colors and finishes, from black to sapphire blue.
+This Italian designed farmhouse sink is offered in nine different colors and finishes, from black to sapphire blue.
 They also include a free sink grid with all of their sinks and have the widest range of sizes available to suit your kitchen space perfectly.
 Annie & Oak even sells exclusive sink bundles that give you the fixtures and accessories you need to use your fireclay sink as soon as it’s installed.

 Given fireclay’s historical roots, you may want to invest in a fireclay sink brand with a traditional spin.
 Rohl fireclay farmhouse sinks are made in the same factory, using the same molds as their 19th century counterparts, and are named for members of the British Royal Family.
-Alternatively, Nantucket Sinks is an American brand that crafts their high end sinks in Italy, using time-honored techniques to ensure top quality with a stunning fireclay farmhouse sink with drainboard.
+Alternatively, Nantucket Sinks is an American brand that crafts their high-end sinks in Italy, using time-honored techniques to ensure top quality with a stunning fireclay farmhouse sink with drainboard.

 LaToscana and Whitehaus are two other top tier fireclay sink brands carried by Annie & Oak.
-And if you're looking for a fireclay farmhouse sink with drainboard Nantucket sinks has some great options.
 Offering exceptional quality and attention to detail, these luxury fireclay brands have plenty of design choices that will work with just about any kitchen design.